mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

 The way we start threads is a little different since we're using an `ExecutorService`.
 Every call to the `submit` method requires a `Runnable` or a `Callable<T>` instance.
-The `submit` returns an instance of a  `Future<T>` that we can use to join the underlying virtual thread.
+The `submit` returns a  `Future<T>` instance that we can use to join the underlying virtual thread.

 The output is more or less the same as before: